uaauaguga/uaauaguga.github.io/_posts/2021-02-27-understanding-convolution.markdown

     np.convolve([1,2,3],[3,2,2]) #array([ 3,  8, 15, 10,  6])
     ```

-  - Polynomial multiplication is equivalent to convolution of their coefficients ...
+  - Polynomial multiplication is equivalent to convoluting their coefficients ...

 - Relation to  cross correlation